biocorecrg/CoursesCRG_Containers_Nextflow_May_2021/README.md

 * Write Nextflow pipeline from scratch.
 * Run Nextflow with containers.
+ * Choose either Docker or Singularity.
-* Run Nextflow in computing cluster (e.g. HPC).
+* Run Nextflow in a computing cluster (e.g. HPC).
+ * Definition of computing requirements and queues-
+ * Profiles.
-* Share Nextflow pipeline.
+* Share Nextflow pipeline and good practices.